 - A nasty combo from the early days (after it got the buff above) was to use Flying Carpet on a nasty enemy, then use Winter's Blast to knock that creature into the graveyard.
 Useful if you needed to get a potentially powerful creature out of the way.

-- Asterix and the Magic Carpet features an Indian with a Flying Carpet.
+- Asterix and the Magic Carpet features an Indian fakir with a Flying Carpet.

 - Iznogoud: Such a common means of transportation that the Caliphate has an entire air force of 'em.

-- A chapter of Sandman set in the legendary Baghdad of the 1001 Nights features a flying carpet.
+- The Sandman: A chapter set in the legendary Baghdad of the 1001 Nights features a flying carpet.
 It's pretty shabby despite belonging to the king and being locked in the deepest, most difficult to reach part of the castle.

 - The Arabian Knight, a Captain Ethnic in the Marvel Universe, rides a flying carpet (as well as wielding a magical scimitar).